Loneliness during the pandemic has become its own crisis.

 Loneliness and Addiction

 We are the single more addicted adult cohort in human history.
 And addiction is a disease of loneliness and isolation.
 There are skyrocketing levels of addiction – to work, sex, alcohol, drugs, shopping, porn, video games.
 That says nothing to our burgeoning addiction to our cell phones and personal devices.
 This was true long before anyone ever heard of COVID-19.
+And addiction, right along with loneliness has skyrocketed during the pandemic.
+While the pandemic raged, another crisis also raged: the opiod addiction crisis.

 Our collective addiction is the red flag that we have become more and more lonely – well before ‘social distancing’ happened.
 Loneliness has already been eroding our communities and our own sense of well-being.